Rowan Atkinson: Television

 After university, Atkinson did a one-off pilot for London Weekend Television in 1979 called Canned Laughter.
 He gained further national attention when he performed on the third The Secret Policeman's Ball in June 1979 which was broadcast on the BBC, and since then he has appeared on televised skits with various performers including Elton John, John Cleese ("Beekeeping") and Kate Bush, the latter with whom he performed the humorous song "Do Bears... ?" for the British charity event Comic Relief in 1986.
 Solo skits on television (and without dialogue) have included playing an invisible drum kit and an invisible piano.
 In October 1979, Atkinson first appeared on Not the Nine O'Clock News for the BBC, produced by his friend John Lloyd.
-He featured in the show with Pamela Stephenson, Griff Rhys Jones and Mel Smith, and was one of the main sketch writers.
+He featured in the show with Griff Rhys Jones, Mel Smith, and Pamela Stephenson, and he was one of the main sketch writers.

 "The main appeal of the series is that of the brilliant comedian Atkinson as the mean-spirited and terminally sarcastic Edmund Blackadder."